dwhensley/simple-kalman/README.md

 2. [Zig](https://ziglang.org/)
 3. Venerable [C](https://en.wikipedia.org/wiki/C_(programming_language))

-The filter is implemented in a single `main` file for each language using a very similar style.
-They are not exactly the same.
+The filter is implemented in a single `main` file for each language using a very similar style, but they are not all exactly the same.
 For example, the Rust program adds noise by drawing from a normal distribution while the Zig and C programs draw additive noise points evenly from a linear range.

 The programs are simple so comparisons across the languages is limited.
 But this gives a small flavor and working example code across all three for those interested in taking a look at Rust and/or Zig.